lmorchard/blog.lmorchard.com/posts/2022-05-17-exchange/index.md

 "These are good people," she said, "and this boy still needs help."

 Marek drew a breath to speak, but Danijel interrupted: "How about this—10 aureus in wages for Korrine's service to us today and 10 more to you, Marek, for your service while they're on their way.
-We will join them when we've finished here."
+We will join them when we've finished here.
+I'll feed you both and make sure you get back home safely afterward."

 Marek sighed.
 "That's more than fair and I don't think I could hold her back anyway."

-He reached behind himself and unbuckled one of his knives.
+He reached under his jacket and unbuckled one of his knives.
 Korrine's face displayed a measure of horror as he handed it to her.
 Somehow she hadn't realized it was there.

 "Take it," said Marek.
 "While we are apart, use this if you find yourself not among good people."
-Korrine took the sheathed knife and buckled it across her back.
+Korrine took the sheath and buckled it across her back.

 "Very good," said Danijel, with a clap.
 "Men, let's get to work unloading my beer so we can get my grandson home before sunset."